vpattanaik/Matlab_Crash_Course_2021/README.md

 - Generate the first 20 Fibonacci numbers using loop and then display the vector as bar plot.
 - Print the table of a random number (*between 5 and 15*), using loops.
 Like `13 * 1 = 13` [...] `13 * 10 = 130`.

+**Also, try and encode these (word problems)[https://themathpage.com/Alg/word-problems.htm]:**
+- Jane spent $42 for shoes.
+This was $14 less than twice what she spent for a blouse.
+How much was the blouse?
+- There are b boys in the class.
+This is three more than four times the number of girls.
+How many girls are in the class?
+- The sum of two numbers is 84, and one of them is 12 more than the other.
+What are the two numbers?
+- The sum of two consecutive numbers is 37.
+What are they?
+- One number is 10 more than another.
+The sum of twice the smaller plus three times the larger, is 55.
+What are the two numbers?
+- Divide $80 among three people so that the second will have twice as much as the first, and the third will have $5 less than the second.
+- The sum of two consecutive odd numbers is 52.
+What are the two odd numbers?
+- Julie has $50, which is eight dollars more than twice what John has.
+How much has John?
+- Carlotta spent $35 at the market.
+This was seven dollars less than three times what she spent at the bookstore; how much did she spend there?
+- There are b black marbles.
+This is four more than twice the number of red marbles.
+How many red marbles are there?
+- Janet spent $100 on books.
+This was k dollars less than five times what she spent on lunch.
+How much did she spend on lunch?
+- The sum of two numbers is 99, and one of them is 17 more than the other.
+What are the two numbers?
+- A class of 50 students is divided into two groups; one group has eight less than the other; how many are in each group?
+- The sum of two numbers is 72, and one of them is five times the other; what are the two numbers?
+- The sum of three consecutive numbers is 87; what are they?
+- A group of 266 persons consists of men, women, and children.
+There are four times as many men as children, and twice as many women as children.
+How many of each are there?
+- Divide $79 among three people so that the second will have three times more than the first, and the third will have two dollars more than the second.
+- Divide $15.20 among three people so that the second will have one dollar more than the first, and the third will have $2.70 more than the second.
+- Two consecutive odd numbers are such that three times the first is 5 more than twice the second.
+What are those two odd numbers?

 Also, try out **MATLAB's [GPS receiver simulation model](https://se.mathworks.com/help/nav/ref/gpssensor-system-object.html).**
 Or, run this `openExample('shared_positioning/GenerateGPSPositionMeasurementsFromStationaryInputExample')` in the **Command Window**.